TheFern2/NSWatchLogger/README.md

 ## LogServerCLI

 A headless log server you can run from the terminal.
-Listens for incoming logs over HTTP and WebSocket, advertises via Bonjour, and prints entries to stdout.
+Listens for incoming logs over HTTP, advertises via Bonjour, and prints entries to stdout.
 Useful for scripting, CI, or when you don't need the full macOS viewer.

 ```bash
 # Build and run